redhat-developer/odo/website/docs/command-reference/registry.md

 New registry successfully added
 ```

-If you are deploying your own Secure Registry, you can specify the personal access token to authentify to the secure registry with the `--token` flag:
+If you are deploying your own Secure Registry, you can specify the personal access token to authenticate to the secure registry with the `--token` flag:

 ```
 $ odo registry add MyRegistry https://myregistry.example.com --token <access_token>